SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-26-pancoronavirus-vaccines.md

 That trial has apparently gotten to data lock, and is currently being analyzed.
 Chez Weekend, we're all waiting excitedly.
 (Ok, not the cat.
 He's&hellip; well, a _cat_.
-He's too busy with more important matters, like guarding Ch&acirc;teau Weekend from birds, squirrels and other miscreants, as shown here.)
+He's too busy with more important matters, like guarding Ch&acirc;teau Weekend from birds, squirrels and other minuscule miscreants, as shown here.
+Occasionally, he theorizes that he can take down a wild turkey many times his size.
+He is incorrect, but we have prevented him from performing the relevant experiment.)

 ## The Weekend Conclusion